sjnormalboss/sjnormalboss/README.md

 ### I love to code and here are some fun facts about me:
 - 😭   Trying to survive through High School
 - 🙁   Yay: Learning everything
-- 🥺   My wishes: I'm looking forward to collaborate with anyone!
+- 🥺   My wishes: FRIENDS
-- 🙋   2021 goals: Live happier than 2020
+- 🙋   2022 goals: Work more productively
 - 🤽‍♂️   Fun Fact: I love to play water polo for fun and competetively!